lucitang/minigrep/README.md

-minigrep -> mini global;y search a regular expression and print made with cargo and rust
+A miniature version of grep("global regular expression print") made with rust